 You will be prompted to create an account or login, then just follow the simple steps to complete a meal application for the current school year.
 If you need assistance, please contact Nutrition Services at 253-571-3370.
 More info on free and reduced priced meals (pdf).

 -While busing gets sorted out it is possible that some buses will arrive late.
 As always your patience is appreciated.
-If you have specific transportation questions that you are unable to answer by visiting the district website contact the school and ask for Ms. Swaleson our transportation coordinator.
+If you have specific transportation questions that you are unable to answer by visiting the district website, contact Beverly Plank, Guidance Office Coordinator, at (253) 571-5682.

 -When dropping off your student at school 37th street is the most efficient location.